keikaloustian/web-dev-interview-questions/README.md

 <br>

 # JavaScript
 ### What are the differences between null and undefined?
+While they both indicate a lack of value, `null` does not occur naturally.
+That is, if a variable has the value `null`, it has been assigned it manually.
+On the other hand, `undefined` occurs when trying to access a variable that has been declared but hasn't been assigned a value yet.

 ### What is a callback in JS?
 A callback is a function that is passed as argument to another function.
 They're used to develop asynchronous code.